tdwg/tcs2/docs/terms/index.md

 		<tr>
 			<td>Comments</td>
 			<td><p>The <code>taxonName</code> can be anything from a well-formed scientific name to an  informal name, vernacular name, indigenous knowledge label, or even a label  containing numbers and/or special symbols, such as are often used for OTUs. </p>
 <p>The object of <code>taxonName</code> is an object or IRI, so that it can be reused in  other Taxon Concepts.
-TCS has got the Taxon Name class, which can be used  for any type of name, but people are free to use alternatives, e.g.  <code>skosxl:Label</code>, if they want to restrict the use of the Taxon Name class to  scientific (or scientific-y) names only.</p></td>
+TCS has got the Taxon Name class, which can be used  for any type of name, but people are free to use alternatives, e.g.  <code>skosxl:Label</code>, if they want to restrict the use of the Taxon Name class to  scientific names only.</p></td>
 		</tr>
 	</tbody>
 </table>